cybergreen-net/www.cybergreen.net/what-we-do.md

 <img style="width:60px" src="{{site.media}}icon15.png"/>
  Training materials
 </h2>
-We've built a library of training materials around the CyberGreen platform.
+We've built a library of <a href="http://www.cybergreen.net/mitigation/#capacity-building-materials"> training materials </a> around the CyberGreen platform.
 [Contact us](http://www.cybergreen.net/contact/) and we'd be happy to schedule some time to help train you, and your team.

 <h2>
 <img style="width:60px" src="{{site.media}}icon13.png"/>